Particular/docs.particular.net/monitoring/upgrade-guides/native-queue-length.md

 | 6.*       | [2.1.0, 3.0)|
 | 7.*       | [3.0,)|

+> [!WARNING]
-WARN: When running the MSMQ transport, it is necessary to install the latest [`NServiceBus.Metrics.ServiceControl.Msmq`](/monitoring/metrics/msmq-queue-length.md) package.
+> When running the MSMQ transport, it is necessary to install the latest [`NServiceBus.Metrics.ServiceControl.Msmq`](/monitoring/metrics/msmq-queue-length.md) package.